A Formal Definition of Scale-dependent Complexity and the Multi-scale Law of Requisite Variety: Introduction

 For an existing formal definition of a complexity profile~\cite{original,allen2017multiscale}, it has been proven that a multi-scale law of requisite variety applies for systems and environments that are \textit{block-independent}, i.e. systems/environments whose components can be partitioned into mutually independent blocks such that components within the same block have identical behavior~\cite{multivariety}.
 However, the law of requisite variety does not apply to this complexity profile more generally.
 For instance, adding additional components to the system (without changing the existing components) can actually reduce this complexity profile at larger scales due to the possibility of negative interaction information for more than two variables~\cite{stronge}; thus, a system that is capable of effectively interacting with its environment could nonetheless end up with less complexity than its environment at larger scales.
-Given the desirability and usefulness of a complexity profile satisfying Ashby's law at each scale (a property that has been implicitly used in many analyses~\cite{behaviors,mtw,stronge,military,norman2019,siegenfeld2020}), we therefore seek a formal definition of the complexity profile that reflects this property.
+Given the desirability and usefulness of a complexity profile satisfying Ashby's law at each scale (a property that has been implicitly used in many analyses, such as management~\cite{rosenkranz2011variety, mckelvey2012organisations, gorod2019}, military defense~\cite{ryan2008bears,galway2011tasking,norman2019}, governance~\cite{huang2022democracies}, multi-agent coordination~\cite{alexiou2011understanding, mahmoodi2018complexity, salas2021social}, and evolutionary dynamics~\cite{derosa2007combined, gershenson2011sigma, stacey2015multiscale}), we therefore seek a formal definition of the complexity profile that reflects this property.
 (We will show that for block-independent systems, the formalism introduced here can be reduced to the definition of complexity profiles discussed above.)

-The one other property that we wish for a complexity profile to have is a sum-rule, i.e. that the area under the complexity profile does not depend on interdependencies between components but rather only the individual components' behaviors.
+The one other constraint that we desire for a complexity profile is a sum rule, i.e. that the area under the complexity profile does not depend on interdependencies between components but rather only the individual components' behaviors.
 Such a constraint reflects the tradeoff between complexities at various scales: in order for a system to have complexity at larger scales, its components must be correlated, which constrains the fine-scale configurations of the system (and thus its smaller-scale complexity)~\cite{siegenfeld2020}.
+Without a sum rule or some other similar constraint, the multi-scale law of requisite variety would be no more than many copies of the single-scale version of Ashby's law---one for each scale---with no structure relating the various scales to each other.